IoTone/SnapSpectaclesIKSamples/README.md

 ## Overview

+This is a collection of samples related to Snap Spectacles InteractionKit (IK).

-there are some great samples available for Snap Spectacles.
+There are some great samples available for Snap Spectacles.
 Most of these samples are extremely advanced.
 Most apps will start with some basic components:

 - splash screen
 - a main menu